fltk/fltk/README.OSX.txt

 To create Universal Binaries, start "configure" with these flags:
   ./configure  --with-archflags="-arch i386 -arch ppc -arch x86_64"

+To create applications that can run under Mac OS X 10.4 and above, use these flags:
+  ./configure CXXFLAGS="-mmacosx-version-min=10.4" LDFLAGS="-mmacosx-version-min=10.4"

 :END_ADVANCED

 The configuration script will check your machine for the required resources